oncodash/ontoweaver/README.md

 ```

 Although the examples above all define mapping of cell values to nodes, the transformers are also used to map
-cell values to properties of nodes.
+cell values to properties of nodes and edges.
 For example:

 ```yaml
     - map: